Autocratic legalism: Use, abuse, and non-use of the law

 In his work, Corrales applied these three core principles to Venezuela's slide towards authoritarianism under Hugo Chávez.
 For example, Corrales shows how the use of the law was made possible with complete control over the legislature and the Supreme Court.
 This control allowed the ruling party to make use of at least ten autocratic laws with which to favor the executive branch and weaken the opposition.

-In this series, the use of the law is followed by the abuse of the law, with Corrales defining the abuse as "the inconsistent and biased implementation of laws and regulations".
-One example of this abuse is illustrated by media bias which favors the ruling party.
+In this series, the use of the law is followed by the abuse of the law, with Corrales defining the abuse as "the inconsistent and biased implementation of laws and regulations."
+One example of this abuse is illustrated by media bias, which favors the ruling party.
 To obtain this result, the government sought to prevent independent media from publishing criticism.
 They were able to achieve this goal by funding pro-government sources, such as state-sponsored newspapers and television, often by withholding government funds for things like advertisements, but also by threatening media outlets in other ways, such as through the loss of broadcasting licenses or fines.
 This policy led to the elimination of many privately owned media outlets.
-Private media companies who remained engaged in self-censorship or refused to cover politics.
+Private media companies that remained engaged in self-censorship or refused to cover politics.

-The use and abuse of the law is followed by the non-use of the law.
-Corrales illustrates this step as one that relies on "illegality".
-This might involve things like electoral irregularities that arise when a regulatory agency favors the ruling government and fails to enforce existing electoral regulations.
-With the courts captured by the ruling party, complaints about election irregularities are ignored by the Supreme Court and violations of the law are not enforced.
+Law exists but is arbitrarily enforced.
+Courts have been captured by the ruling party and complaints about election irregularities are ignored by the Supreme Court.

-"Corrales identified autocratic legalism...to describe what Chávez did to consolidate political power and sideline competitors", writes sociologist Kim Lane Scheppele.
+"Corrales identified autocratic legalism...to describe what Chávez did to consolidate political power and sideline competitors," writes sociologist Kim Lane Scheppele.
 "Chávez used the law by pushing the parliament to pass new laws giving him new powers, abused the law by deliberately changing the interpretation of law on the books to suit his goals, and non-used the law by failing to enforce law that stood in his way."